ghorde/ghorde/README.md

 5. Run project with `docker-compose up`
     - For users of linux distros using docker desktop can alternatively also use the command `docker compose up` in case of docker-compose ownership clash.
 6. Profit.

+## Bot Setup
+After performing a clean install of all the dependencies through the setups stated above, we move onto the bot setup.
+- Switch onto the ghorde-api directory and refer to the .env.sample file and create you own .env file.
+- Switch onto the ghorde-bot directory and to the .env.sample file and create your own .env file.
+This step does involve generating your own unique bot token from Guilded.